 However, if any part of this process goes wrong, hard drive problems like Mac won't recognize your WD hard drive would occur.
 As a consequence, you can't access, copy, write to or transfer data stored on it.

-Fix WD hard drive not recognized issue on Mac
+Fix WD hard drive not showing up, working or recognized on Mac

 So, based on the process of Mac recognizing a WD hard drive, we need a thorough check to know which part makes the WD Elements external hard drive not be recognized, not show up, and not work on Mac, and then fix it.